phalcon/documentation/docs/tutorial-invo.md

 $page = $paginator->paginate();
 ```

-The [paginator][db-pagination] object receives the results obtained by the search.
-We also set a limit (results per
+The [paginator][db-pagination] receives the results, a per-page limit, and the page number. `paginate()` returns the
-page) as well as the page number.
-Finally, we call `paginate()` to get the appropriate chunk of the resultset back.

-We then pass the returned page to view:
+chunk for the current page, which is passed to the view:

 ```php
 <?php